Your cloud.

 Approval flow

-Before anything changes in your account, you see exactly what will happen.
+Before changes start in your account, you see exactly what will happen.
 Not a summary.
 The actual resource, the actual action.
+One approval covers the follow-through steps of the same request; destructive and security-sensitive operations always re-prompt.

 Pending Approval